aras-p/hlsl2glslfork/README.md

 DX9 style HLSL in, GLSL / GLSL ES out.

-A continued development from [ATI's HLSL2GLSL](http://sourceforge.net/projects/hlsl2glsl).
-I'm changing it to make it work for [Unity's](http://unity3d.com) use cases; might totally not work for yours!
+A continued development from [ATI's HLSL2GLSL](http://sourceforge.net/projects/hlsl2glsl), with preprocessor code based on [mojoshader](http://icculus.org/mojoshader/).
+I'm changing it to make it work for [Unity's](http://unity3d.com) use cases;
+might totally not work for yours!

 For an opposite tool (GLSL ES to HLSL translator), look at [Google's ANGLE](http://code.google.com/p/angleproject/).